Somnath Ghosh: Research

 Ghosh is a researcher in the field of Computational Mechanics of Materials, working in multiscale and multiphysics modeling and Integrated Computational Materials Engineering (ICME).
 He directs the Computational Mechanics Research Laboratory (CMRL) at Johns Hopkins University.
 Ghosh has made contributions to the computational study of fatigue and failure in metals and composites with applications in the aerospace, propulsion, automotive and manufacturing industries.
-He and coauthors created the Voronoi Cell Finite Element Method (VCFEM) for micromechanical modeling, the wavelet transformation-induced multi-time scaling (WATMUS) method and parametrically homogenized constitutive models (PHCMs) for fatigue and failure prediction.
-Ghosh's recent research work focuses on additive manufacturing, multifunctional applications like deformable sensors, and life prediction methods.
+He and coauthors created the Voronoi Cell Finite Element Method (VCFEM) for micromechanical modeling, the wavelet transformation-induced multi-time scaling (WATMUS) method and parametrically upscaled constitutive models (PUCMs) for fatigue and failure prediction.
+Ghosh's recent research work integrating computational mechanics and materials models with machine learning focuses on additive manufacturing, multifunctional applications like deformable sensors, and life prediction methods.

-Ghosh has published over 200 journal articles, authored a book entitled Micromechanical Analysis and Multi-Scale Modeling Using the Voronoi Cell Finite Element Method and edited two books, Integrated Computational Materials Engineering (ICME): Advancing Computational and Experimental Methods and Computational Methods for Microstructure-Property Relations.
+Ghosh has published over 250 peer reviewed journal articles, authored a book entitled Micromechanical Analysis and Multi-Scale Modeling Using the Voronoi Cell Finite Element Method and edited two books, Integrated Computational Materials Engineering (ICME): Advancing Computational and Experimental Methods and Computational Methods for Microstructure-Property Relations.
 He also edited a section in the Handbook of Materials Modeling.
 Volume 1 Methods: Theory and Modeling.